 Also, before students begin a search, they may want to be aware of “scholarships” that are actually sweepstakes because their information may be sold to third parties.

-Finding unclaimed scholarships and grants — free money — is the ideal way to fund college because this money does not need to be repaid.
-To cover all costs, many students will then need to take out federal student loans, and some will turn to private student loans.
+Finding unclaimed scholarships and grants is the ideal way to fund college because this money does not need to be repaid.
+To cover all the expenses of college, however, many students will then need to take out federal and/or private student loans.

 Although private student loans do not carry the benefits and protections of federal student loans, they can fill gaps when you’ve considered all of your federal grant and loan options, but your expenses still exceed your means.

-SoFi offers private student loans online with competitive rates, flexible repayment options, and no fees.
+SoFi offers private student loans with competitive rates, flexible repayment options, and no fees.
 Loans do not need to be repaid while in school, and SoFi offers a six month grace period after graduation.

 SoFi Private Student Loans